Recurring Payments May Make You Susceptible to Ecommerce Fraud

 Account Takeover (ATO) Is Another Big Risk

-Gift Card Fraud Also Impacts Subscription-Based Merchants
+Gift Card Fraud Also Impacts Subscription Services

 What’s at Stake for Ecommerce Merchants?